microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 Make sure you have [Git installed](https://git-scm.com/downloads).
 You can [initialize a new Git repository](https://code.visualstudio.com/docs/editor/versioncontrol#_initialize-a-repository) from your container project in VS Code.
 Alternatively, you can use `git init` from your project's directory in the command line.

-Following [this Start a new git repository guide](https://kbroman.org/github_tutorial/pages/init.html), the next step is to connect your local repository to a [new repo](https://github.com/new) from GitHub in your browser:
+Following [this Adding an existing project to GitHub guide](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line), the next step is to connect your local repository to a [new repo](https://github.com/new) from GitHub in your browser:

 ![Create a new GitHub repo online](25-create-repo.png)